The Best Grow Lights for Lush, Healthy Plants, Tested

 For houseplants, consider a full-spectrum grow light attached to a bendable or gooseneck arm that allows you to position the light directly above the plant.
 Some are stationary lamps for tabletops, and others have a clamp at the end of the bendable arm so you can attach the light to the edge of a desk or table.
 Intended for use with one or two houseplants, these lights often come with timers so you can cater to a plant’s specific light needs and a USB connector for plugging into a computer.

-For seed starting and flowering houseplants, some full-spectrum grow light panels come with timers as well as remotes that allow you to change the type of light emitted based on the plant’s growth stage—cool light for seed starting, warm light for flower production, and full spectrum when you’re uncertain about the type of light you need.
+For seed starting and flowering houseplants, some full-spectrum grow light panels come with timers.
+They may also include remotes that allow you to change the type of light emitted based on the plant’s growth stage—cool light for seed starting, warm light for flower production, and full spectrum when you’re uncertain about the type of light you need.

 FAQs

 Grow lights open up a whole world of indoor gardening possibilities.
-From starting seeds to transplant outdoors to overwintering houseplants, grow lights are a popular and economical way for keeping all types of plants healthy, even if they’re tucked in the back corner of a dimly lit room.
+From starting seeds that will eventually be transplanted outdoors to overwintering houseplants, grow lights are a popular and economical way to keep all types of plants healthy, even if they’re tucked in the back corner of a dimly lit room.
 Those looking to boost their plants’ health with grow lights will likely have questions.

-Today’s best grow light brands include well-known names such as GE and Phillips and up-and-comers, such as Hydrofarm.
+Today’s best grow light brands include well-known names such as GE and Phillips as well as up-and-comers, such as Hydrofarm.

-Cooler, white light is beneficial for producing healthy foliage in houseplants, but those who are hoping to see some blossoms or fruit, will want to expose their indoor plants to warmer, yellower light.
+Cooler, white light is beneficial for producing healthy foliage in houseplants, but those who are hoping to see some blossoms or fruit will want to expose their indoor plants to warmer, more yellow light.

 While plant needs vary, most plants do best with full-spectrum light that contains red, blue, green, and yellow waves.
 Interestingly, full-spectrum lights often look white to the naked eye, although they contain a variety of colors.